 What is Risk Management?

-Risk management is all about identifying potential issues (risks), forecasting how likely they are to occur or reoccur, evaluating the potential consequences if they do occur, and taking appropriate steps to reduce their likelihood of occurring and the consequences if they do.
-Appropriate steps range from ‘do nothing’ for risks that are organizationally acceptable to planning/implementing actions that are taken to reduce the overall risk.
-Actions that reduce likelihood are designed to make the risk less likely to occur while actions that reduce consequence are intended to minimize problems if the risk does occur.
-Consequences are evaluated from four different perspectives: Safety, Health and Environment (SHE), Cost, Quality, and Corporate risk.
-If a risk is minimized from these different perspectives, it is unlikely to present a significant issue to the company or project.
+Risk management involves identifying potential risks, forecasting the likelihood of their occurrence, evaluating the potential consequences, and taking appropriate steps to mitigate them.
+Appropriate actions range from “do nothing” for acceptable risks to planning and implementing measures, or mitigating, serious risks.
+Steps to reduce likelihood aim to make the risk less likely to occur, while those that reduce consequence minimize problems if the risk does occur.
+Consequences are evaluated from four different perspectives: Safety, Health and Environment (SHE), Cost, Quality, and Corporate Risk.
+A minimized risk from these perspectives is unlikely to present a significant issue to the company or project.

-Quality Management focuses on Quality Assurance (QA) and Quality Control (QC) where QA is concerned primarily with the processes used to generate an output and QC is focused on the inspection and testing of the output to verify that it meets customer requirements.
-QA looks at processes/procedures to make sure they are developed and implemented and is responsible for auditing them to ensure they are being followed.
-QC develops and implements the plans and checksheets used to verify that outputs from various processes/procedures are as they should be before they are sent to the customer.
+Quality Management focuses on Quality Assurance (QA) and Quality Control (QC).
+QA looks at the processes used to generate an output and is responsible for auditing them to ensure they work and are being followed.
+QC is focused on the inspection and testing of the output to confirm that it meets customer requirements.
 In quality terms, a customer is anyone that received a process output.